mosaicml/examples/examples/cifar/README.md

   * `resnet56.yaml` - Configuration for a CIFAR ResNet56 training run, to be used as the first argument to `main.py`
   * `mcloud_run.yaml` - yaml to use if running on the [MosaicML Cloud](https://www.mosaicml.com/blog/introducing-mosaicml-cloud)

-Now that you have explored the code, let's jump into the prerequisites for training.
+Now that you've explored the code, let's get training.

 # Get Started With the MosaicML Cloud